About UMBC Transit

 UMBC Transit, a Department in the Division of Student Affairs, is funded by the University's Transportation Fee, which is assessed to the student population based on credit hour.
 All UMBC students, faculty, and staff are able to utilize UMBC Transit shuttle routes and services.
 Your UMBC campus identity card is required for boarding .

-- Downtown A Line -- serving downtown Baltimore around the UMB campus
+- Downtown Route -- serving downtown Baltimore

 Charter services typically include Maryland, Washington D.C., southeastern Pennsylvania, northern Virginia and parts of Delaware and West Virginia.
 Visit Rent a Bus for an on-line request form.